-Drinking polluted water is one of the primary reasons of increasing health problems throughout the world.
+Drinking polluted water is one of the primary reasons for increasing health problems throughout the world.
 It largely happens in underdeveloped and developing nations, where the nations are not well-equipped with the infrastructure to treat impure water.
-But, this does not mean that developed nations have 100% pure water through all sources.
+But, this does not mean that developed nations have 100% pure water from all sources.
 Still, diseases caused by polluted water are found in such nations.

 Sources of Polluted Water

 An unprotected water source can easily become unfit and contaminated for drinking.
 Rivers, streams, cisterns, wells, or any well not properly drilled and does not support a watertight casing helping in the extension of the depth.
 The well water can also be influenced by the water quality available in the watershed.

 Almost every byproduct of our civilisation is influencing and polluting the water that we consume.
 Governments, through various programs, schemes and water resource policies have sought to regulate and minimise the pollution and contamination in water.
 From 1990 to 2006, there was an increase in the population of 1.6 billion people, who had access to safe and clean drinking water.
 But, despite these great steps to clean water, most of the industries find one or the other way to dump their toxic wastes into the sea.

 The main sources of water pollution are mentioned below:

 - Discharge of untreated raw sewage from households and factories

 - Chemicals dumped from factories

 - Agricultural runoffs that are dumped into rivers, streams and groundwater sources